spacemeshos/post/cmd/postcli/README.md

 The nonce in the second file is the global minimum since its value is smaller than the first one.
 The operator is **required** to find the smallest VRF nonce by hand and ensure that its index and value are in the `postdata_metadata.json` of the merged directory on the target machine.

+## Troubleshooting

+### Searching for a lost VRF nonce

+In case you lost a VRF nonce after merging initialized subsets, you can use postcli to recover it without re-initializing the data.
+Postcli will need to **read** the entire POS data and find the nonce.

+To find a lost nonce:

+1. locate the directory of the POS data.
+It should contain postdata_metadata.json and postdata_N.bin files.
+2. run `postcli -searchForNonce -datadir <path to POS directory>`.

+The postcli will read the metadata from postdata_metadata.json and then look for the nonce in all postdata_N.bin files one by one.
+If the nonce is found it will update the metadata file.